 The Tomb of the Unknown Soldier aims to make tangible the staged manifestations of melancholy and nostalgia in popular culture.
 Within the exhibition, the artist focuses on the motif of the blue rose, a metaphor which combines the colour of depression—as described by the expression “to feel blue”—with both the symbol of romanticism and that of fallacy, as blue roses do not naturally exist and must be artificially colourized.
-Like in a charade, Turgeon relies on this motif to elaborate a semiotic grid that explores commonplace representations of love and loss and the fictionalized dramatization of romantic hopelessness.
+The exhibition relies on this motif to elaborate a semiotic grid exploring commonplace representations of love, loss and the fictionalized dramatization of a romantic hopelessness.

 Installation views: Tunnel Tunnel, Lausanne, 2017.